 There are many people involved in helping you capture the best shots for the bride and groom.
-Making connections with vendors you work with can help you grow as a business owner.
+Making connections with vendors you work with can help you grow as a wedding photography business owner.
 These relationships can result in lifelong referrals, which means more weddings for you next year.

-15. Follow Up before the Wedding Day
+15. Help before the Wedding Day

 Something that will make a large difference in the experience your clients have with you (and how they refer you) is whether you follow up with them before the wedding day.
 Some couples will book you months in advance of their wedding day, so it is important to reach out to them to offer advice or assistance if they need it.
 This will make a positive impression on them, and they will mention that to their family and friends.

-16. Send Cards after the Wedding Day
+16. Continue helping after the Wedding Day

 After the wedding day is over, and you have sent your clients their images, it is important to stay in contact with them.
 Sending thank you cards, holiday cards, or other forms of communication helps you stay on top of your past clients’ minds.
-This means they will remember the experience they had with you as a photographer, and will be likely to refer you to friends and family.
+This means they will remember the experience they had with you as a photographer and will be likely to refer you to friends and family.